 When you think about branding, what do you think of first?
 Maybe it’s a logo design, or a colour scheme?
 A tagline?
 Any, all, or none of the above? 😅 These are all integral parts of your brand, but branding is also so much more than just your visual brand identity.
 It’s everything else that informs it before that stage even starts, including things like brand values, your brand mission and vision, the brand story and personality… and so much more!

 Today we’re going to focus on your mission and vision – what they are (and the difference between the two!) and how you can create impactful mission & vision statements for your own creative small business.

-What’s the difference between your mission and your vision?
+What’s the difference between brand mission and vision?